 During the second week, LITs are housed in separate cabins from Senior section campers and are trusted with increased responsibility.
-While a camp counsellor is present in their cabin at night, they are not directly supervised and must make an effort to get up on time, adhere to their curfew, etc.
+While a camp counsellor is within close proximity to their cabin at night, they are not directly supervised and must make an effort to get up on time, adhere to their curfew, etc.